-The Cyprus Rally moves back from June to September, the last time the event ran during September was in 2015.
-Capital city Nicosia takes over from Larnaca as host of the service park, headquarters and media centre, which has resulted in mountain stages around the capital being included.
+Having run in June last season, this year’s Cyprus Rally takes place in September for the first time since 2015.
+Nicosia takes over from Larnaca as host of the service park, headquarters and media centre, which has resulted in semi-mountainous stages around the capital being included, some of which have been absent from the itinerary since 2009.
 However, Larnaca continues to host the start and finish ceremonies.

 2018: Simos Galatariotis/Antonios Ioannou (ŠKODA Fabia R5)

 2017: Nasser Al-Attiyah/Matthieu Baumel (Ford Fiesta R5)